ebzzry/ebzzry.github.io/en/src/y.md

 5050
 ```

-You have have observed that I have defined `foo` using an explicit `lambda`.
+You have observed that I have defined `foo` using an explicit `lambda`.
 You’ll see shortly,
 why.